ismaelucm/massis_tutorial/docs/creatingNewBehavior.md

 ## Before starting

-The directory when the system read the files that describe the different behavior is:
+The directory when the system reads the files that describe the different behavior is:

 massis3-examples-server/src/main/resources/CrowdBehaviors